tnicolas/pyql/docs/source/cython_wrapper.rst

 A couple of observations are worth mentioning:

-* pyql preserves the module hierarchy of QuantLib: the SimpleQuote class is defined in the quote module in C++.
+* pyql tries to preserve the module hierarchy of QuantLib: the SimpleQuote class is defined in the quote module in C++.

 * pyql exposes QuantLib in a pythonic fashion: instead of exposing the accessor value(),